 Corneal Cross-Linking (CXL)

-This minimally invasive, in-office procedure is also referred to as corneal collagen cross-linking.
+This minimally invasive, in-office procedure is also referred to as corneal collagen cross-linking (CXL).
 It’s designed to strengthen the cornea if it has been weakened, usually by keratoconus.

 A healthy cornea has “crosslinks” that connect its collagen fibers, keeping it strong enough to retain its normal shape.
 Corneal cross-linking increases these crosslinks to help the cornea retain its normal shape and prevent further vision loss.

-At Eye Consultants of Texas, we treat all varieties of corneal diseases and conditions for patients across Dallas, Fort Worth, and Grapevine.
+At Eye Consultants of Texas, we treat all varieties of corneal diseases and conditions for patients across the Dallas-Fort Worth Metroplex.
 Our doctors will carefully diagnose your condition so that you’ll receive exactly the right treatment.
-Call our office at 817-410-2030 for more information or to set up an appointment.
+Call our office at 817-410-2030 for more information or to schedule an appointment.